makinacorpus/makina-slides/python/inflence-on-js/index.md

-# How Python influenced JavaScript
+# How Python influences JavaScript

 by [Alex Marandon](http://alexmarandon.com)